-- Keep this medicine out of the sight and reach of children. - Store in a refrigerator $(2^{\circ}C 8^{\circ}C)$ .
-Do not freeze. - Keep the pre-filled syringe in the outer carton in order to protect from light. - If needed, individual WEZENLA pre-filled syringes may also be stored at room temperature up to 30°C for a maximum single period of up to 30 days in the original carton in order to protect from light.
-Record the date when the pre-filled syringe is first removed from the refrigerator and the discard date.
+- Keep this medicine out of the sight and reach of children. - Store in a refrigerator ($2^{\circ}C 8^{\circ}C$).
+Do not freeze. - Keep the vial in the outer carton in order to protect from light. - If needed, individual WEZENLA vials may also be stored at room temperature up to 30°C for a maximum single period of up to 30 days in the original carton in order to protect from light.
+Record the date when the vial is first removed from the refrigerator and the discard date.
 The discard date must not exceed the original expiry date printed on the carton.
-Once a syringe has been stored at room temperature (up to 30°C), it should not be returned to the refrigerator.
-Discard the syringe if not used within 30 days at room temperature storage or by the original expiry date, whichever is earlier. - Do not shake the WEZENLA pre-filled syringes.
+Once a vial has been stored at room temperature (up to 30°C), it should not be returned to the refrigerator.
+Discard the vial if not used within 30 days at room temperature storage or by the original expiry date, whichever is earlier. - Do not shake the WEZENLA vials.
 Prolonged vigorous shaking may damage the medicine.